"

 The hedonic pathway has multiple cognitive and environmental inputs also registered by the hypothalamus in the brain.
 The problem is that the hedonic pathway operates subconsciously and we often do not even register how our environment drives our appetite and eating.

 Hundred of years ago when food shortages altered with times of food abundance the hedonic pathway was a survival tool.
-When people entered a time of food abundance the hedonic pathway overrod the homeostatic pathway triggering weight gain.
+When people entered a time of food abundance the hedonic pathway overrode the homeostatic pathway triggering weight gain.
 For example, the hedonic pathway drove overeating and energy storage during summer and fall so people had enough energy reserves during winter and early spring.

 Today, the hedonic pathway is in constant overdrive negating the homeostatic pathway.
-We are living in a food environment marked by an abundance of cheap, convenient, energy-dense food in large portions.
+We are living in a food environment marked by an abundance of cheap, convenient, energy-dense foods in large portions.
 Fast food chains, vending machines, fast, casual dining are available everywhere and tend to provide sweet, fatty and salty delicious food.

 Daily physical activity is a thing of the past.
 We drive everywhere, spent our days sitting at a desk, communicating electronically.
 For every household or garden chore we have an electrical tool.
 Our spare time is spent relaxing, watching videos on our electronic devices.